Azure/azure-sdk-for-java/README.md

 ResourceResponse<Document> rrd = listenableFuture.get();
 ```

-For this to work you will need [RxJava Guava library dependency ](https://mvnrepository.com/artifact/io.reactivex/rxjava-guava/1.0.3) more information here https://github.com/ReactiveX/RxJavaGuava.
+For this to work you will need [RxJava Guava library dependency ](https://mvnrepository.com/artifact/io.reactivex/rxjava-guava/1.0.3).
+More information available here https://github.com/ReactiveX/RxJavaGuava.

 You can see more details on how to convert Observables to Futures here:
 https://dzone.com/articles/converting-between